zsparal/api-documentation/source/components/overview.rst

 Make sure you use the API key that belongs to the same profile you used when initializing the ``Mollie`` object.

 It is possible an error occurs when creating the payment.
-See :doc:`handling-errors` on what to do in such cases.
+See :doc:`Handling errors </components/handling-errors>` for what to do in such cases.

 Redirect the shopper to the 3-D Secure authentication page
 ----------------------------------------------------------
 In most cases, your payment will not be completed immediately but will first require a 3-D Secure authentication by your customer.
-You should redirect your customer to the ``_links.checkout`` URL returned by the :doc:`/reference/v2/payments-api/create-payment` or :doc:`/reference/v2/orders-api/create-order`.
-Your customer can then authenticate him / herself with the card issuer.
+You should redirect your customer to the ``_links.checkout`` URL returned by the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` or the :doc:`Create order endpoint </reference/v2/orders-api/create-order>`.
+Your customer can then authenticate themselves with the card issuer.

 .. code-block:: none
    :linenos: